jwangr/module1/README.md

 // These are files you've created or copied into the folder, but haven't told Git to watch.
 // To make a file tracked, you need to add it to the staging area

+git pull
+// pulls changes from remote to local device

 STAGING COMMANDS - to select what changes you want to commit into memory git add .
 // adds all the files